nimbly-dev/ph-shoes-extraction-automation/README.md

 5. Run Codedeploy

+terraform-core: Contains provisioning modules for project e.g iAM for EC2, S3 Bucket for Artifacts, VPC Group connection
+terraform-ec2-airflow: Contains EC2 Template where airflow code will be deployed.

 Is it possible to integrate all of this as a .github pipeline?
 Do I need a dedicated github runner for this?
 The following below are the code: